I had informally decided to give sweater knitting a break, along with shawl knitting. Then I changed my mind when I saw the Oxbow Cardigan pattern.

 Figuring Out The Sleeve Increases

-This information may help you when you come to the increase rows.
+This information may help you, if you decide to try this pattern.
+The problem arises when you come to the increase rows.

 I didn’t figure this out for a while, so my underarm of the sleeve is a bit messed up.
 This part will be towards my body and not easily seen.
 (The pattern simply says to make increases and knit in pattern.
 Ya, the directions are not impressive.)
 I did do better on sleeve #2.